 How many lenders see my information?

 Information is submitted to multiple lenders in order to provide the best chance for approval.
 The amount of lenders depends on your qualifications.
 If you have lower income or have other factors against you then it could be shown to many lenders as we attempt to find one that will approve your request.

 Does bankruptcy disqualify me?

 Personal Money Store has lenders and third party connecting services that use more than credit to make a decision.
 This means that a bankruptcy might not prevent you from being approved.
 Most lenders will run a credit check, however bad credit does not necessarily disqualify you from a lender being able to fund your personal, installment, or payday loan.

 It is a good practice to never use your “friends and family” email for any online transaction whatsoever.
 Always keep a second email open for doing business online.

 What if I have to make a late payment?

 If you should find yourself unable to make a payment timely, we encourage you to contact the lender and inform them of your inability to pay on time.
 The lender may be able to work with you.
-Some state laws will require them to give you an extended payment plan at little or no cost to you.
+Some state laws will dictate what a lender may or must do.